A stay at Troutdale Campground enables guests to enjoy all the beauty and recreation offered around the Middle Fork Boise River.

 From Boise, Idaho, travel State Highway 21 north to the turnoff of the Arrowrock Reservoir.

-The Forest Service 268 is narrow in places and may be rough.
+The FS road 268 is narrow in places and may be rough.
 Use caution when driving to your site.